 If there is a lack of maintenance records, then this can help to demonstrate that there was a lack of adequate care and repair.
 Naturally, all automobiles require maintenance on a fairly consistent basis, and a deficit of this nature can show that this may have played a part in causing the accident, which will help to build your case.

 We understand that after a brutal accident with a massive commercial vehicle, the last thing you may have is energy to fight.
 Your primary focus should undoubtedly be on getting back to your healthy-self.
-But while you are regaining your strength and recovering let J. Gonzalez Law Firm fight your legal battles.
+But while you are regaining your strength and recovering let J. Gonzalez Injury Attorneys fight your legal battles.
 Together we can win the compensation your pain merits.

 Call us at (956) 630-6700.